What is Account Reconciliation?

 Cash Account Reconciliation

-Another reconciliation that needs completing is for the cash account.
-You will need to check the cash amount with the value of sales made minus expenses.
+You must check the cash amount with the value of sales made minus expenses.
 If there are any discrepancies, you will need to investigate and correct them.

 Intercompany Reconciliations